 Analysis: This sort of exclusivism immediately sets off warning alarms, when a 'Christian' group starts asserting that you can only be blessed, successful and hear God's word preached like this with them we must be immediately on our guard.
-His TV shows, sermons and website are full of Scripture, but unfortunately he gives only his personal interpretation.
-Sadly his interpretation gives his audience no context, historical background or the view that Christians have held the text to mean for nearly two thousand years.
-This has meant he can make the most outrageous claims about himself whilst using scripture where Jesus is clearly talking about himself.
+His TV shows, sermons, and website are full of Scripture, but unfortunately, he gives only his personal interpretation.
+Sadly, his interpretation gives his audience no context, historical background, or the view that Christians have held the text to mean for nearly two thousand years.
+This has meant that he can make the most outrageous claims about himself while using scripture where Jesus is clearly talking about himself.

 Quiboloy: “I am the way the truth the life no man cometh unto the Father except by ME [Quiboloy].”